 On behalf of Americans for Financial Reform, we are writing to express our opposition to HR 1256, the "Swaps Jurisdiction Certainty Act".
-This legislation would seriously undermine the CFTC's efforts to properly regulate extraterritorial derivatives transactions that affect our economy and carry risk for U.S. taxpayers.
+This legislation is supported by Wall Street because it opens a back door in financial regulation that could allow the largest international banks to evade U.S. derivatives regulation by transacting through their foreign subsidiaries.